-If the child is in the legal custody of ODHS but physical custody of their parent, the Court can only order removal and placement in foster care at a review hearing if the following requirements have been met:
+If the child is in the legal custody of ODHS but in the physical custody of their parent, the court can only order removal and placement in foster care at a review hearing after making the inquiry notice and findings required under ORS 419B.305 and 419B.310:

-- Formal inquiry and notice have occurred (and the hearing date is in compliance with the notice timelines); - Testimony of a Qualified Expert Witness has been taken; and - ODHS provided active efforts to prevent removal.
+- Formal inquiry and notice for the child custody proceeding have occurred (and the hearing date is in compliance with the notice timelines); - Testimony of a Qualified Expert Witness has been taken and the court finds the child's continued custody by the parent or Indian custodian will result in serious emotional or physical damage to the child; and - ODHS provided active efforts to prevent removal.

-ORICWA Oregon Laws 2020. ch.
-14 § 46(5) & 33(1) (ORS 419B.449(5) & ORS 419B.340(1)) .
+Or Laws 2021, ch 398, §73(5) & (7).
 For more information, see the Chapter 3 sections on Inquiry, Notice, Qualified Expert Witnesses, and Active Efforts.